impostorsguides/impostorsguides.github.io/rbenv/part-1/1-d-content.md

 OK great.
 So when I don't use double-quotes, the script thinks I'm just running `[ -n ]`, which the interpreter interprets as an operand of length 2, which is why it returns true.
 This is true whether I'm running `[ -n ]` or `[ -n $BAR ]`.

+<div style="margin: 2em; border-bottom: 1px solid grey"></div>

 Another question about the bracket syntax: what would happen if I used single-quotes instead of double-quotes?
 Does that matter?
-Time for another simple experiment.
+Time for another experiment.

-### Experiment- single- vs. double-quotes
+#### Experiment- single- vs. double-quotes

-Since I've already defined my FOO variable in my terminal tab, I type the following in the same tab:
+Since I've already defined my `FOO` variable in my terminal tab, I type the following in the same tab:

 ```
 $ echo "$FOO"